 What parents need to know

-Parents need to know that at the core of this story is a valuable lesson about sportsmanship.
-Children in the 6-8 age bracket will enjoy seeing someone their own age intelligently portrayed, even if they don't quite grasp his particular gift or the situations it places him in.
+Parents need to know that Searching for Bobby Fischer is a 1993 movie about the early years of chess prodigy Joshua Waitzkin.
+It's based on a book written by Waitzkin's father.
+Around the chess tables of a city park, a young boy sees a drug deal, joint smoking, drinking, and cigarette smoking.
+Profanity includes "Jesus," "hell," damn," and "ass."
+At the core of this story is a valuable lesson about sportsmanship.
+Josh emerges as a positive example of good sportsmanship even as so many adults around him don't.
+The movie also teaches valuable lessons on the importance of parents encouraging and cultivating their child's natural gifts and interests without overwhelming them or forgetting to let their kids be kids.
+Younger kids will enjoy seeing someone their own age intelligently portrayed, even if they don't quite grasp his particular gift or the situations it places him in.
 For older kids, this is one of the greatest movies around for demonstrating -- without preaching -- the value of decency and the payoff that comes from serious study.

 What's the story?

 Based on a true story, SEARCHING FOR BOBBY FISCHER centers on young chess prodigy Josh.
 While chess tutor Bruce (Ben Kingsley) helps the boy hone his skills for competition, Josh's parents (Joe Mantegna and Joan Allen) are strong and supportive.
 Mom tells him, "You have a good heart.
 And that's the most important thing in the world."
 Josh struggles with slipping into arrogance over his amazing talents, and he heads to a major competition intent on proving he's the best.
 But in the end, he learns that winning isn't everything.